Dental Implant Dentist

 Naturally, we have many options to replace a missing tooth, which has many other implications beyond just a hole in a patient’s smile.
 A missing tooth can cause surrounding teeth to shift creating new crevices for plaque to hide in.
 This plaque can cause tooth decay or a possible infection down the road.

+Discovering a missing tooth might feel like the end of the world, but it isn’t.
 Implant dentistry is a great option for replacing a tooth.
 Unlike dentures, dental implants are surgically placed into the jawbone where they act to anchor replacement teeth.
-It looks and feels like a natural tooth.
-This allows dental patients to chew, speak, and smile just like they did before losing the tooth.
-Most importantly, a dental implant can prevent the future erosion of bone and preserve your bite and smile, as you grow older.
+A dental implant dentist can give you the look and feel of natural teeth.
+This allows dental patients to chew, speak, and smile just like they did before losing a tooth (or teeth).
+Most importantly, implants can prevent the future erosion of bone and preserve your bite and smile as you grow older.

 Dental Implant Procedure

 A dental implant is not a complicated dental procedure but does usually require specialized training and coursework.
 At Country Dental, we are proud to offer the in-house services of Dr. Ryan Schure, a dental specialist and Periodontist.
-Dr. Schure has specialized training in the treatment planning and placement of dental implants, from simple cases to full mouth surgical restorations and smile makeovers.
+Dr. Schure is a dental implant dentist who has specialized training in the treatment planning and placement of implants, from simple cases to full mouth surgical restorations and smile makeovers.

 Your dental implant involves the following steps:

-More than likely, a patient will have to return to Country Dental more than once to complete a dental implant.
-The dental implant is then uncovered during a later visit to your Cambridge, Fergus or Toronto dentist or surgeon.
+More than likely, a patient will have to return to Country Dental more than once to see the dental implant dentist.
+The implant is then uncovered during a later visit to your Cambridge, Fergus or Toronto dentist or surgeon.

 Conventional dental implants usually take several months to complete with several dental appointments needed.
-Dental implant technology continues to change and advance every day.
+The technology used by a dental implant dentist continues to change and advance every day.
 New options are available including:

 - The single-visit implant